MohnishMishra/Dogs_and_cats/README.md

 # Dogs_and_cats

-This model classifies Dogs and Cats.
+This model will classify whether images contain either a dog or a cat using concepts of CNN.